avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-17-11-Add-custom-sounds.md

 {:.verify}
 ### Checkpoint 11

 Every time you speak the wake word "Alexa" to your prototype (Alexa's state changes to "Listening...") you should hear your custom sound play, indicating that Alexa has opened a channel to the cloud and is ready for your request.
-The */home/pi/CustomSounds* folder has several different .wav files - experiment with different sounds at various states in the UI manager!
+If you initiate a multi-turn interaction, you'll also hear the sound when Alexa is awaiting your answer.
+Download some of your own .wav files and experiment with different sounds at various states in the UI manager!

-Your customers will expect their experience to be consistent across many Alexa-enabled devices.
+Keep in mind that when you ship your product, your customers will expect their experience to be consistent across any Alexa-enabled devices they interact with.
 You can learn best practices for implementing visual and audio cues on your device by visiting our [AVS UX Design overview page](https://developer.amazon.com/docs/alexa-voice-service/ux-design-overview.html).

 ---